lola-tech/graphql-kimera/CONTRIBUTING.md

 Currently the project is managed with lerna and it contains 2 packages:

 - [graphql-kimera](https://github.com/lola-tech/graphql-kimera/tree/master/packages/graphql-kimera): containing the source code and tests for the module published on npm.
-- [graphql-kimera-docs](https://github.com/lola-tech/graphql-kimera/tree/master/packages/graphql-kimera-docs): a [docusaurus](https://v2.docusaurus.io/) containing the docusaurus app for managing and changing the documentation.
+- [graphql-kimera-docs](https://github.com/lola-tech/graphql-kimera/tree/master/packages/graphql-kimera-docs): a [docusaurus](https://v2.docusaurus.io/) containing a docosaurus app for managing the documentation.

-> Most of the development work will happen on [graphql-kimera](https://github.com/lola-tech/graphql-kimera/tree/master/packages/graphql-kimera) package.
+> Development work happens in the [graphql-kimera](https://github.com/lola-tech/graphql-kimera/tree/master/packages/graphql-kimera) package.

 ## Your first pull request